Beneficiary Purchasing Property From a Trust in New York

 Documenting the Transaction

-• Receipts and releases from the trust to the beneficiary regarding the transaction.
+• Receipts and releases between the trust and the beneficiary.

 Attorney Albert Goodwin